Rider's Guide Text Page - Access Services : ASI

 How to Schedule Your Ride

 Remember to call the reservation number the day before you need a ride.
-Toll-free reservation phone lines are open from 6am–10pm every day.
+The toll-free number for reservations is open from 6am–10pm every day.
 Santa Clarita and Antelope Valley have different hours.
-See pages 62–66.
+See pages 63–67.

 1.800.883.1295